Prerequisites

 What’s Next?

-Now that your teleoperation app is accessible remotely, you can:
+Now that your teleoperation app is accessible remotely, you can:- Share the ngrok URL with collaborators for real-time teleoperation.

 - Record datasets remotely and upload them to your Hugging Face account.